 How EDCs function in the body

 Chemicals aren’t inherently bad — they’re an important and essential part of life.
-But the man-made endocrine-disrupting chemicals (EDCs) mimic your naturally produced hormones, which interrupts the endocrine system: the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.
+But artificial endocrine-disrupting chemicals (EDCs) mimic the hormones your body produces, which interrupts the endocrine system: the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.

 How EDCs may impact your fertility

 EDCs may impact your body’s levels of fertility hormones like estrogen and testosterone, as well as thyroid hormones.
-In turn, the hormonal imbalances may impact your fertility: There is growing evidence that hormone changes caused by EDCs can impact many parts of the reproductive system, like ovulation or sperm count.
+In turn, these out-of-range hormone levels may impact your fertility: There is growing evidence that hormone changes caused by EDCs can impact many parts of the reproductive system, like ovulation or sperm count.

 The relationship between EDCs and conditions like PCOS, uterine fibroids, and endometriosis is also being studied.
 These conditions may impact how often you ovulate, how likely a fertilized egg is to implant, and how likely a pregnancy is to be carried to term.
 (More info on how these conditions impact chances of conceiving here.)